dtgDTGdtg/SRWE/README.md

 current state of SRWE as a _Profile_.
 To do this, simply click _Save Profile_.
 Any saved profile will be added to the list of _Recent profiles_, so you can quickly pick a profile from that list instead of typing the resolution in again.
 To get started, you can choose any of [the profiles in the SRWE repository](https://github.com/dtgDTGdtg/SRWE/tree/master/Profiles), and load these with the _Load Profile_ button after you've downloaded them and stored them in a folder.
+Download the profiles from the [Releases](https://github.com/dtgDTGdtg/SRWE/releases) tab on GitHub in the `SRWE-Example-Profiles.zip` file.
 They're just examples: if you want to have different resolutions, just load one of them, alter the resolution and save it under a different name.